-Callaway Golf Company (ELY) Upgraded Issued by Wall Street Gurus
+Callaway Golf Company (ELY) upgraded Issued by Wall Street Gurus

 Jefferies gave a rating of “Buy” to ELY, setting the target price at $60 in the report published on November 10th of the current year.

-Volatility was left at 4.23%, however, over the last 30 days, the volatility rate increased by 3.67%, as shares sank -11.79% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.50% lower at present.
+Volatility was left at 4.79%, however, over the last 30 days, the volatility rate increased by 5.77%, as shares sank -5.56% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.62% upper at present.

 Insider Trading